Transparent Networks for Multivariate Time Series: Abstract

 \section{Abstract}

-Transparent models, which are machine learning models that produce inherently interpretable predictions, are receiving significant attention in high-stakes domains.
+Transparent models, which provide inherently interpretable predictions, are receiving significant attention in high-stakes domains.
 However, despite much real-world data being collected as time series, there is a lack of studies on transparent time series models.
 To address this gap, we propose a novel transparent neural network model for time series called Generalized Additive Time Series Model (GATSM).
 GATSM consists of two parts: 1) independent feature networks to learn feature representations, and 2) a transparent temporal module to learn temporal patterns across different time steps using the feature representations.
-This structure allows GATSM to effectively capture temporal patterns and handle dynamic-length time series while preserving transparency.
+This structure allows GATSM to effectively capture temporal patterns and handle varying-length time series while preserving transparency.
 Empirical experiments show that GATSM significantly outperforms existing generalized additive models and achieves comparable performance to black-box time series models, such as recurrent neural networks and Transformer.
 In addition, we demonstrate that GATSM finds interesting patterns in time series.
-The source code is available at \url{https://github.com/gim4855744/GATSM}.